What Is It?

 - Explains where signs can be placed

-- Provides specific sign rules for each zone
+- Gives specific sign rules for each zone

 - Describes where signs are restricted or limited, such as along scenic routes, in special review districts, and historic landmarks

-- Provides specific rules for signs on private property, that project over or into the public rights-of-way, and near intersections or driveways
+- Gives specific rules for signs on private property, for signs that project over or into the public rights-of-way, and for signs near intersections or driveways

 Some parts of Seattle, such as shoreline, historic preservation, or special review districts, have additional sign requirements as described in the Seattle Municipal Code (SMC).